On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Experiments

 We evaluate on the humanoid and manipulator tasks from the DeepMind Control Suite.
 For the three humanoid tasks, we start with a suboptimal humanoid stand policy as the behavioral prior.
 For the two manipulator tasks, the behavioral prior is a policy trained for that task.

 The choice of fixed tradeoff impacts the result significantly, and the optimal choice depends on the task, so either searching over or learning the tradeoff is necessary.
-For example, for DiME, the best fixed tradeoff is $0.25$ for the humanoid tasks and $0.5$ for the manipulator tasks (\figureref{fig:kickstart_parametric}, left).
-Interestingly, for LS, on the humanoid tasks none of the fixed tradeoffs outperform learning from scratch (i.e., $\alpha = 0$) (\figureref{fig:kickstart_parametric}, right).
-This is because of the difference in the objective functions' scales---a more fine-grained search of tradeoffs between $0$ and $0.25$ is necessary.

 Across all five tasks, for both LS and DiME, the learned tradeoff converges to better performance than fully imitating the prior ($\alpha = 1$) and learns much more quickly than learning from scratch ($\alpha = 0$).
-This requires training only a single policy, as opposed to training a separate policy per fixed tradeoff.
+This has the advantage of training only a single policy, as opposed to training a separate policy per fixed tradeoff. \abbasedit{Adapting the trade-off helps because in finetuning, the agent is able to gather online interactions.
+An adaptive scheduling for the trade-off allows the agent to initially copy the teacher and then eventually deviate from the teacher to achieve better performance based on its new experiences.
+In contrast, in the offline RL setting, we needed to use fixed trade-offs because such online interactions are not allowed.}